 Medical professionals also have a need to show family relationships in order to understand inherited medical conditions.
 The medical community often needs to collect and display information about patterns of mental and physical illnesses such as depression, bipolar disorder, cancer, substance abuse, and other diseases that seem to run in families.
 Pedigree charts are ineffective for such uses.

 Luckily, other charts can display such information in a manner that displays hereditary patterns and psychological factors within a family, even including non-blood relatives, such as step-brothers and sisters, adoptions, and more.
 A genogram is one of the more popular means of charting such relationships.

-1. If you have a Plus Edition user ID and password, you can read the full article right now at no additional charge in this web site’s Plus Edition at https://eognplus.com/2019/08/02/what-is-a-genogram-and-why-should-i-create-one/.
+1. If you have a Plus Edition user ID and password, you can read the article by clicking on the link in the email message sent to all Plus Edition subscribers this week.
+Look in your email in-box.
 This article will remain online for several weeks.

 2. Non-subscribers may purchase this one article, without subscribing, for $2.00 US.
 You may purchase the article by clicking here.
 Payment can be made with VISA, MasterCard, American Express, Discover Card, or with PayPal’s safe and secure payment system.
 You can then either read the article on-screen or else download it to your computer and save it.